scottmuc/presentations/git/README.markdown

 git rebase other_branch master (I like to read this out as rebase master onto other_branch)

+### Garbage Man Cometh

-10. Maybe emulate git garbage collection and destroy the unreferenced commit that got lost due to the rebase.
+Maybe emulate git garbage collection and destroy the unreferenced commit that got lost due to the rebase.

+### Burning The Reflog

-11. Ask about the journal of commands
+Ask about the journal of commands